-In a follow up paper, Lynch McCarthy (1969) investigated whether the “Effect of Person” elicited by a person entering the experimental room would vary if the dog had a differential history with the person.
-They found that heart rate increased the most when the human was associated with shock and increased the least when associated with petting.
-These results further substantiated Gantt's view that petting may be a US for dogs.
-The was even more pronounced in two neurotic dogs (Gantt et al., 1966).
+In a follow up paper, Lynch and McCarthy (1969) investigated whether the effect of person elicited by a person entering the experimental room would vary if the dog had a differential history with the person.
+They found that heart rate increased the most when the human was associated with shock and increased the least when the human was associated with petting.
+These results further substantiated Gantt's view that petting might be a US for dogs.
+The effect of person was even more pronounced in two neurotic dogs (Gantt et al., 1966).

-The is undoubtedly an interesting phenomenon and worthy of rediscovery, especially with the current interest in the intimate relationship enjoyed by dogs with humans.
-In their 1966 paper, Gantt et al. concluded that much more work on the “Effect of Person” was warranted.
+The effect of person is undoubtedly an interesting phenomenon and worthy of rediscovery, especially with the current interest in the intimate relationship enjoyed by dogs with humans.
+In their 1966 paper, Gantt et al. concluded that much more work on the effect of person was warranted.
 They suggested that there was a large amount of conditioning that went into producing the effect, as evidenced by its specificity to certain people.
-It remained unclear, however, whether there was also an underlying stimulus property responsible for the behavioral relation, especially in the tactile component and whether this might bephylogen or early socialization.
+It remained unclear, however, whether there was also an underlying unconditioned stimulus property responsible for the behavioral relation, especially in the tactile component, and whether this property might be a product of phylogeny or early socialization.

-Gantt also ventured into the domain of personality, with his interest in neuroses lending itself to research on individual differences.
-He investigated erratic heart rate and respiration, refusal to eat in the experimental chamber, loss of CRs to food, and variable sexual reflexes.
-Gantt viewed putting a dog under experimental strain a useful way identify individual differences that may not have been apparent under normal circumstances.
-In this he followed Pavlov, who had made mention of similar differentiation of types (e.g., inhibitory and excitatory) identified by subjecting the dogs to experimental strain and measuring the predominance of different conditioned responses (Gantt, 1944).
+Gantt also ventured into the domain of personality; his interest in neuroses lent itself to research on individual differences.
+He investigated erratic heart rate and respiration, refusal to eat in the experimental chamber, loss of CRs to food, and variable sexual reflexes (Gantt, 1944).
+Gantt viewed putting a dog under experimental strain a useful way to identify individual differences that might not have been apparent under normal circumstances.
+As Gantt (1944) noted, in this line of research he followed Pavlov, who had made mention of similar differentiation of types (e.g., inhibitory and excitatory) identified by subjecting the dogs to experimental strain and measuring the predominance of different conditioned responses.

 Gantt advocated addressing individual differences by collecting many behavioral measures from different systems (e.g., motor, cardiovascular, and respiratory) and measuring their correlations.
-This suggestion presaged much of the work being done today in the field of dog temperament and personality (e.g., Sinn, Gosling, & Hilliard, 2010; Svartberg & Forkman, 2002), in which statistical analyses are used to identify underlying behavioral structure that may influence a suite of behaviors.
+This suggestion presaged much of the work being done today in the field of dog temperament and personality (e.g., Sinn, Gosling, & Hilliard, 2010; Svartberg & Forkman, 2002), in which statistical analyses are used to identify underlying behavioral structure that might influence a suite of behaviors.
 For those interested in this field, a rediscovery of Pavlov's work (e.g., Pavlov, 1927), as well as that of Gantt, and especially Gantt's theoretical deliberations (Gantt, 1944) on this topic, would be valuable.

 Gantt had several other students and collaborators, who made unique and substantial contributions to our understanding of dog behavior.
 Roscoe Dykman, Oddist Murphree, Joseph Newton, and John Peters, among others, developed and studied what became known as the Arkansas nervous pointer dog line.
 Their work is discussed below in the Combining Traditions section.